-One of the best ways to support the LGBTQ+ community is through a gift of your time.
+One of the best ways to support the LGBTQIA+ community is through a gift of your time.
 “Whether you’re a community member or an ally, there will always be places that need your help,” Lacey says.

-“LGBTQ+ businesses, centers, and organizations are always in need of more support than they have, so look into where you can donate what you can.
+“LGBTQIA+ businesses, centers, and organizations are always in need of more support than they have, so look into where you can donate what you can.
 The community is maintained through our mutual support of one another, and that’s one of the greatest principles to celebrate this month!”